Redis Queue

 Consuming from Multiple Redis

-For the consumer configuration, consuming messages from the queue with other
+Consuming messages from the queue with key other in the configuration:

 namespace app\queue\redis;